noti-rs/noti/docs/ConfigProperties.md

 ## Display

 To change the visual styles of banners use `display` table.
-You cad define the values of `display` table for all the appications at the same time and use specific values per application by [app config](#apps).
+You cad define the values of `display` table for all the applications at the same time and use specific values per application by [app config](#apps).

-If you curious about banner layout, please visit [the other document](#BannerLayout.md) which is maded specifically for it.
+If you curious about banner layout, please visit [the other document](#BannerLayout.md) that was made specifically for it.

 The display properties affects only and only for a banner, not the window entire.
 The currently possible properties of `display` table: